semo21/ClickerGame/Development Log.md

 ### 07.29.25.

-- Searching Audio source.
+- Searched Audio source.
-  - Added audio package to project.
+  - Added audio package to the project.
-- Implemented core audio system.
+- Implemented the core audio system.

+### 07.30.25.

+- Began refactoring UIManager, AudioConfigDataAsset and MyPLayerController scripts.
+  - Realized that some script is handling too many responsibilites.
+  - Realized the need for a global coordinator to manage communication between systems like UIManager, audio sources, and AudioConfigDataAsset.